-- Processing should be based on clear, precise and accessible rules - Necessity and proportionality with regard to the legitimate objectives pursued need to be demonstrated - An independent oversight mechanism should exist - Effective remedies need to be available to the individual from the EU.
+- Processing should be based on clear, precise and accessible rules - Necessity and proportionality with regard to the legitimate objectives pursued need to be demonstrated - An independent oversight mechanism should exist - Effective remedies need to be available to the individual

+The WP29 however notes that the representations of the U.S. Office of the Director of National Intelligence (ODNI) do not exclude massive and indiscriminate collection of personal data originating from the EU.
 The WP29 recalls its long-standing position that massive and indiscriminate surveillance of individuals can never be considered as proportionate and strictly necessary in a democratic society, as is required under the protection offered by the applicable fundamental rights.
 Additionally, comprehensive oversight of all surveillance programmes is crucial.
 The WP29 takes note that there is a tendency to collect ever more data on a massive and indiscriminate scale in the light of the fight against terrorism.
 Given the concerns this brings for the protection of the fundamental rights to privacy and data protection, the WP29 looks to the forthcoming rulings of the CJEU in cases regarding massive and indiscriminate data collection.